ramigs/strapi-nuxt-article/strapi-nuxt.md

 - Token expiration strategy

 I won't go into detailed explanation at every step.
-Instead, I'll focus on Strapi and the added features/functionality.

-For everything else, I recommend you refer to Chimezie's tutorial already does it so well.
+Instead, I'll focus on Strapi and the new functionality.
+For everything else, I recommend you refer to Chimezie's tutorial and the Auth Module documentation.

 ## Pre-requisites